 It’s important to note that sex isn’t the same thing as gender, although many people don’t know this and use the two interchangeably.
 ‘Sex’ refers to the the biological differences between males and females, as we’ve been discussing in this article.
 ‘Gender’ is what we call the behavioural and cultural traits that are typically associated with one human sex (the idea that men dress and act one way and women another).
 The gender that a person feels themselves to be doesn’t always match their biology.

 In some animal species individuals can change their sex.
 For example snails can change from male to female, while the dominant clownfish in a group of males will become female (which gives a whole new perspective on Marlin in Finding Nemo!).
 Some species have neither males nor females but instead are hermaphrodites (pronounced her-MAF-ro-dites), which means that they have both male and female sex characteristics and can mate with any other member of their species.
+In humans this is also known as being intersex.

 Featured image: David Fulmer